Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- List your degrees or certifications and the institutions you went to
+- Be sure to list your degrees and certifications as well as the schools you went to

 Skills: